Skip to main content

 Dark Web Monitoring

-Continuous monitoring of dark web marketplaces and breach databases for your organization's credentials.
-Immediate alerts when staff or volunteer credentials appear in breach data dumps.
+Continuous scanning of dark web marketplaces, breach databases, and paste sites for your organization's email domains and credentials.
+Immediate alerts when staff or volunteer credentials appear in breach data dumps - typically 12-18 months before the average organization discovers the exposure on their own.

 Security Awareness Training